 These products include: Windows Server 2008, Windows Server 2008 R2, Office 2010, Windows 7, and selected business server software.

 What does that mean for your business?

-What if I don’t upgrade or replace my machines by 2020?
+What if I don’t upgrade or replace Windows Server 2008 R2 by January 14th, 2020?

 What shall I do?

 If you haven’t upgraded yet, it’s best to seek the help of an IT professional.
 This is a good way to ensure that everything is upgraded correctly and that all firewalls and antivirus are in place and working optimally.
 Depending on what type of hardware and software you’re using, you may need to take specific steps to make sure everything is fully compatible.

 To meet with a member of our team or discuss your needs, please contact the ITCS support desk on 08456 400200 or email firstname.lastname@example.org and we will be happy to help.